Colorado law helps struggling homeowners who are trying to work out an alternative to foreclosure, such as a loan modification.

 The law went into effect on January 1, 2015, and applies to foreclosure proceedings in which the notice of election and demand (the first official step in a Colorado foreclosure) is filed on or after that date.
 (To learn more about foreclosure laws and procedures in Colorado, visit Nolo’s Colorado Foreclosure Law Center.)

 The protections of this law apply to mortgage loans for residential properties that are:

 Some smaller servicers are exempt from the main provisions of HB 14-1295.
 (Also, a servicer that complies with the Federal Consumer Financial Protection Bureau (CFPB) rules is deemed in compliance with the law.)

 Under Colorado law, there are two key protections for homeowners who are seeking a way to avoid a foreclosure:

 Dual tracking occurs when the lender or servicer proceeds with a foreclosure even though the homeowner is pursuing loss mitigation. (“Loss mitigation” is the term lenders and servicers use to describe the process used to resolve defaulted mortgage loans.
 For example, a loan modification is a form of loss mitigation.)

 In the past, dual tracking was common and homeowners often lost their homes to foreclosure before the loss mitigation process was completed or, in some cases, even though a workout agreement was in place.
-However, the new Colorado law gives the public trustee (the party that administers Colorado foreclosures) the power to stop a foreclosure sale from occurring when:
+However, Colorado law gives the public trustee (the party that administers Colorado foreclosures) the power to stop a foreclosure sale from occurring when: